-The Ottawa Carleton Educational Space Simulation (OCESS), informally known as Spacesim, is a student-run non-profit organization and high school club, based out of Lisgar Collegiate Institute.
+The Ottawa Carleton Educational Space Simulation (OCESS), informally known as Spacesim, is a student-run non-profit organization and high school club, based out of the 440 Albert St Education Center (with mission control facilities at Lisgar Collegiate Institute).
 The OCESS is dedicated to educating students of all ages about space and science, as well as fostering a love and respect of the "final frontier."

 OCESS has existed in its various forms for over 25 years, and has completed 26 missions to date.
 The Ottawa chapter of Spacesim was founded in 1988, by long time Lisgar science teacher Terry Pritchett.
 He went on to oversee Spacesim for 8 years, winning the Prime Minister's Award for Teaching excellence in 1995 for his dedication to the program.
 Current head of Spacesim, Jim Magwood, has held the position since 2001.